-Prior to Angular version 9, the Angular internationalization (i18n) system inlined translated msg into compiles output as a part of this template compilation.
+Before Angular version 9, the Angular internationalization (i18n) system inlined translated msg into compiles output as a part of this template compilation.
 This approach required running the template compile once per target locate, often learning to slow production build time.

-In a new i18n system, the angular compile tags i18n message in the compiled code with a global $localize handler.
+In a new i18n system, the angular compile tags the i18n message in the compiled code with a global $localize handler.
 The inline of a transaction then occurs as a post compilation step for each local because the application doesn’t need to be built again for each local, this makes the process much faster.

 In a post- compilation inlining step to optional for example during development or if the translation will be inlined at runtime.

 Therefore this global $localize must be available on the global scope at runtime.